-Chinese electric vehicle maker NIO Inc. (NYSE: NIO) announces today it began delivery of its ES6 electric smaller crossover to the first customers in Beijing, Shanghai, and Guangzhou, sending its shares nearly 3 percent higher on Tuesday, closed at $2.53 apiece.
+Chinese electric vehicle maker Nio Inc. (NYSE: NIO) announces today it began delivery of ES6 electric smaller crossovers in Beijing, Shanghai, and Guangzhou, sending its shares 5.28 percent higher on Tuesday, to $2.59 apiece.

-The ES6 is a high-performance long-range electric SUV that seats five.
-It is the second passenger model from NIO and follows the seven-seat ES8 SUV released one year ago.
-Both models are expected to compete with Tesla in China.
+The ES6 is a high-performance long-range intelligent electric SUV that seats five.
+It is the second passenger model from startup NIO and follows the seven-seat ES8 SUV released one year ago.
+Both models are expected to compete with Tesla's models in China.

 The ES6 is built using high-strength aluminum & carbon fiber reinforced plastics (CFRP) hybrid structure.
 The ES6 features 0-100 km/h (62 mph) acceleration in 4.7 seconds with an NEDC range of over 510 km (317 miles).
 The ES6 expands on the design language of the NIO product line with a stylish exterior plus a refined, high-tech interior.